-put year in rows and hub (region) in columns.
+Scherer and Karamanis put year in rows and hub (region) in columns.
 The switch = "y" argument moves the year label from the right side (where it appears by default) to the left.
-With this code in place, we can see the final plot coming together in Figure 2-1.
+With this code in place, we can see the final plot coming together in Figure 2-15.

 [F02017.pdf]